 Netflix series Stranger Things introduced us to a mysterious girl known as Eleven.
 She trades Eleven for Elle, and then her birth name – Jane.
 But it sounds very much like traditional favorite Evelyn, as well as so many El- names we love for our daughters.

-Could this be the perfect middle name to memorialize the year 2020?
 Children’s author Roald Dahl named his firstborn Olivia Twenty Dahl.
 Olivia came from Shakespeare; Twenty, from the fact that he had a twenty dollar bill in his pocket when he arrived at the hospital for her birth – or maybe for her date of birth, April 20, 1955.